-Some years it’s difficult to narrow down all of the events to one specific moment.
-This year I had a ridiculous number of moments to choose from, but one in particular really stuck out in my mind.
+Some years it isn’t easy to narrow down the events into one specific moment.
+This year I had a ridiculous number of moments to choose from, but one in particular stuck out in my mind.

 The Moment I Felt Most Alive

 I eyed the water slides over and over again.
-They loomed high in the sky, past the kiddie pools and lazy river.
-A series of weaving tubes in bright colors of green, blue, orange and yellow.
+They loomed high in the sky, past the kiddie pools and lazy river—a series of weaving tubes in bright green, blue, orange, and yellow.

-I’d ridden on a few of them earlier in the day, but not the tallest ones.
-Not the ones with the steepest vertical drops.
+I’d ridden on a few earlier in the day, but not the tallest ones or the ones with the steepest vertical drops.
 “It’s not so scary,” my brother said, but that didn’t stop my heart from racing.

 The stairs were empty.
-Everyone else must have been finished for the day.
-As I climbed I questioned my decision.
+As I climbed, I questioned my decision.
 Why on Earth did I feel compelled to ascend these lonely stairs?
 Why did my feet keep moving forward when my mind said to turn around?

-When I reached the top of the platform the water park attendant stood all alone.
-One blue slide stood to my right.
-A green one to my left.
-The sound of water gushing down the slides was all I could hear.
+When I reached the top of the platform, the water park attendant stood all alone.
+A blue slide stood to my right and a green one to my left.
+The sound of gushing water was all I could hear.

 The plastic shell enveloped me.
-I closed my eyes, held my breath and suddenly felt the floor drop out from beneath my feet.
+I closed my eyes, held my breath, and suddenly felt the floor drop from beneath my feet.

 Why does it feel so good to feel alive?
-During that drop I didn’t think about the bills I needed to pay, my future employment or any of my family responsibilities.
-In fact, in that moment I may have forgotten I had children all together.
+During that drop, I didn’t think about the bills I needed to pay, my future employment, or any of my family responsibilities.
+I may have forgotten I had children altogether.

-I thought about nothing other than the sensation of my body moving down that slide at heart-racing speed.
+I thought about nothing but the sensation of my body moving at heart-racing speed.
 The thrill of that moment stayed with me for the rest of the summer.